 Recently, I was flying on KLM.
 I quickly flipped through the inflight magazine, Holland Herald.
 An article caught my eye, so I stuffed the magazine into my computer bag for future reading.
 (Many people don’t realize that those inflight magazines are yours to keep.
 I usually leave the magazine on the plane, but if I see an article that looks interesting, I will keep it.)

 The article in question was about Jan Taminiau, a renowned Dutch couturier whose fans include Lady Gaga, Beyoncé and the Dutch Queen Maxima.
 I found his insights into the world of fashion design interesting and useful.

 Here are some quotes from the article and my takeaways.

-Takeaways: 1) You do not need the newest, fanciest equipment to make an impact with your presentations.
-2) Being willing to admit that you are not perfect, that you have made mistakes, that you have failed, can be incredibly powerful.
-3) Being unique makes you stand out.
+Three takeaways: First, you do not need the newest, fanciest equipment to make an impact with your presentations.
+Second, admitting that you are not perfect, that you have made mistakes, that you have failed, can be incredibly powerful.
+Third, being unique makes you stand out.

 “What’s most important is to deliver an excellent dress.
 That’s far more important than getting my picture into newspapers or magazines.
 I’ve never found that interesting.
 I’m not looking for pats on the back from the outside world.
 If I’ve made a beautiful dress, I’m very proud.
 That’s enough for me.”